-These Pearled Couscous Stuffed Peppers can be served as an easy and delicious meatless main course, or a side dish.
-With spinach, white beans, parmesan, and a drizzle of lemon-chive vinaigrette they’re a satisfying vegetarian alternative to the classic ground meat and rice stuffing.
+These Pearled Couscous Stuffed Peppers are an easy and delicious meatless main course or side dish.
+With spinach, white beans, parmesan, and a drizzle of lemon-chive vinaigrette, they’re a satisfying vegetarian alternative to the classic meat filling.

-Any bell pepper variety can be used in this dish, but I like to use red, orange, and yellow the best for their sweetness.
+To start, you’ll need bell peppers, of course!
+You can use any bell pepper variety in this recipe, but I like to use red, orange, and yellow for their sweetness.

-The color of a bell pepper is determined by how long it is allowed to ripen on the vine before harvesting.
+Did you know?
+The color of a bell pepper is determined by how long it ripens on the vine before harvesting.
 Green bell peppers are harvested first, before fully ripened, and are the least sweet of the bunch.
-Red bell peppers are allowed to ripen the longest and are generally the sweetest, with yellow and orange falling in the middle.
+(They’re also usually the least expensive.)
+Red bell peppers are ripened the longest and are generally the sweetest, with yellow and orange falling in the middle.

-I usually prepare the couscous filling while the peppers are roasting, but you could certainly make the filling ahead and refrigerate, gently reheating before stuffing the peppers.
+I usually cook the couscous and sauté the vegetables while the peppers are roasting.
+For an even quicker dinner prep, you could certainly make the filling ahead and refrigerate, gently reheating before stuffing.

-Make sure you don’t skip the lemon-chive vinaigrette when serving!
-A little drizzle of vinaigrette over the top brings a wonderful brightness to the savory flavors of the filling and really takes these peppers to the next level.
-Like the filling, the vinaigrette can also be made ahead, making this a perfect option for a busy weeknight.
+If I could make only one recommendation about this recipe, it would be to make sure you don’t skip the lemon-chive vinaigrette when serving!
+A little drizzle brings a wonderful brightness to the savory flavors of the filling and really takes these peppers to the next level.

 Pearled Couscous Stuffed Peppers